jlbazan/A-Beta-DINA-Model/README.md

      - "FitBDINAModelBApp1.R referring to R code fitting the named Model B and obtaining results.

-## Instructions for Executing R and WinBUGS Codes
+## Instructions for Executing R and JAGS Codes

 The following instructions describe how to execute the codes in R and WinBUGS: